-This section helps SAIs to understand the importance of a country's development of a DeM strategy as an important part of public fiscal policy and relate it with the possible audit types, criteria, sources of evidence, and sample audit questions and findings.
+This chapter helps SAIs to understand the importance of a country's development of a DeM strategy as an important part of public fiscal policy and to relate it to the possible audit types, criteria, sources of evidence and sample audit questions and findings.

-4.1 DEBT MANAGEMENT STRATEGY
+4.1 Debt Management Strategy

-A DeM strategy is a plan that the government intends to implement over the medium-term in order to achieve a desired composition of the government debt portfolio, which captures the government's preferences with regard to the cost-risk trade-off.
-It operationalizes the country authorities' DeM objectives-e.g., ensuring that the government's financing needs and payment obligations are met at the lowest possible cost consistent with a prudent degree of risk.20
+A DeM strategy is a plan that the government intends to implement over the medium term to achieve a desired composition of the government debt portfolio, which captures the government's preferences with regard to the cost-risk trade-off.
+It operationalises the country authorities' DeM objectives-e.g., ensuring that the government's financing needs and payment obligations are met at the lowest possible cost consistent with a prudent degree of risk.

-Although the strategy is commonly specified for the medium-term21 (3-5 years), it should be subject to periodic review to assess whether its assumptions still hold in the light of changed circumstances.
+Although the strategy is commonly specified for the medium term (3 to 5 years), it should be subject to periodic review to assess whether its assumptions still hold in light of changed circumstances.
 Such a review would ideally be undertaken annually, preferably as part of the budget process.
 If the existing strategy is viewed as appropriate, the rationale for its continuation should be stated explicitly.

 The scope of MTDS depends on the information available and on the existing institutional arrangements in a country.
 At a minimum, the scope should include the total (domestic and external) direct central government debt.
 The exact definition of the scope will depend on the degree to which the debt manager can influence the risk exposure of specific portfolios.
-The coverage of the MTDS could be gradually expanded as information becomes available and as institutional arrangements allow for a broader and more comprehensive strategy to be implemented.22
+The coverage of the MTDS could be gradually expanded as information becomes available and as institutional arrangements allow for a broader and more comprehensive strategy to be implemented.